-While he won't actually prescribe a two-week vacation to the Sandy Lane Resort in St. James, Barbados – guests include Cara Delevingne, and RiRi – McGillivray agrees it could help.
+While he won't actually prescribe a two-week vacation to the Sandy Lane Resort in St. James, Barbados – guests have included Cara Delevingne, and RiRi – McGillivray agrees it could help.
 Plus one other piece of advice: "Prepare for stress time by taking care of your skin now."

 Do you have sensitive skin?
 Or notice changes in your skin when you get stressed?
 Does sleep help you?
 Or downing a few glasses of water per day?